Awards & Grants

 Graduate Student Senate (GSS) Travel Awards

-Graduate students who will be presenting research on behalf of UT at in-person or virtual professional
+Graduate students who will be presenting research on behalf of UT at in-person or virtual professional conferences may receive support to help with travel costs.
+Only students who are presenting as first authors will be funded through this mechanism.

 The Department of Anthropology will match up to $200 for travel awards provided by the Graduate